-- A confident leader with creativity, energy, and enthusiasm, and good management skills.
+- A confident leader with accountability, creativity, energy, enthusiasm, and management skills.

 - Learn how to manage your time, but don’t feel like you need to do it alone.
 Tap your managers to help prioritize on day 1 and beyond.

 What is the most surprising or interesting thing you’ve learned or done as an Associate?

 - The most interesting thing for me has been working on influencer campaigns.
 I enjoy the process of searching for influencers and working with them to bring a campaign to social media in an interactive way.
 It’s something I had never done before so it’s been great to learn all about it!